Henning von Berg: Biography

 In 1999, von Berg claimed more recognition by organizing a whimsical social-political statement on public nudity.
 With his team he photographed six completely naked men in front of a dozen tourist highlights of Berlin, including the inside of the historical parliament Reichstag building.
 Thousands of fascinated passers-by applauded the fun happening throughout the city.

 This series "Naked Berlin" was supposed to be a political comment to show the liberal atmosphere and open-minded politics of the reunified republic.
 The politically active Berg wanted to document that his home country has learned from the terrible Nazi history and that Germany now is a modern democracy with a tolerant spirit and total freedom for the arts.

 The fun photographs of "Naked Berlin" were published by newspapers around the globe as "Reichstags Rascals".
 To date, the series "Naked Berlin" remains the world's first and only-ever male nude photo shoot inside of a parliament building.

 In 2005, von Berg produced a suitable counterpart by photographing the other gender on the other side of the earth.
 The scandalous series "Naked Sydney" documented a group of happy naked women in downtown Sydney in front of some Australian national symbols, including the famous Sydney Opera House.

-Later both provocative series were presented in exhibitions worldwide.
-The Goethe-Institut, a German non-profit organization whose mission is to promote German language and culture outside of the German-speaking countries, promoted the exhibit "Naked Berlin - Naked Sydney" internationally and thus far more than 200,000 people have enjoyed the unique exhibitions.
+Later both series were presented in exhibitions worldwide.
+The Goethe-Institut, a German non-profit organization whose mission is to promote German language and culture outside of the German-speaking countries, promoted the exhibit "Naked Berlin - Naked Sydney" internationally and thus far more than 200,000 people have seen the exhibitions.